Current Affairs-Topics

 Legal Status of Aadhaar in Electoral Rolls

-Under the Aadhaar Act, 2016, the Aadhaar Voter ID is recognized as an official identity document, but cannot establish citizenship.
+Under the Aadhaar Act, 2016, the Aadhaar Voter ID is recognized as an official identity document, but it cannot establish citizenship.
 The Representation of the People Act, 1950, allows documents such as Aadhaar to be used for identity verification in electoral processes.
 Citizenship determination remains outside the scope of BLOs and must follow constitutional provisions involving the President and ECI.

 This distinction ensures that while voters can use Aadhaar Voter ID to establish their identity, the authenticity of citizenship must be verified through other legal procedures.